War Democrat

-War Democrats in American politics of the 1860s were members of the Democratic Party who supported the Union and rejected the policies of the Copperheads (or Peace Democrats).
+War Democrats in American politics of the 1860s were members of the Democratic Party who supported the Union and rejected the policies of the Copperheads, or Peace Democrats.
 The War Democrats demanded a more aggressive policy toward the Confederacy and supported the policies of Republican President Abraham Lincoln when the American Civil War broke out a few months after his victory in the 1860 presidential election.

 Ohio

-In the critical state elections in Ohio in 1862, the Republicans and War Democrats formed a Unionist Party.
-This led to victory over the Democrats, led by Copperhead Clement Vallandigham.
-However, it caused trouble for Radical Republican Senator Benjamin Wade's reelection bid.
+In the critical state elections in Ohio in 1862, the Republicans and War Democrats formed the National Union Party.
+This led to victory over the Democrats, led by Copperhead Clement Vallandigham; however, it caused trouble for Radical Republican Senator Benjamin Wade's reelection bid.
 War Democrats opposed Wade's radicalism, and Wade refused to make concessions to their point of view.
 He was narrowly reelected by the legislature.

 In 1863, the Ohio gubernatorial campaign drew national attention.
 Ohio Republicans and War Democrats were dissatisfied with the leadership of Ohio Governor David Tod, and turned to War Democrat John Brough after he made a strongly pro-Union speech in his hometown of Marietta on June 10, 1863.
 He was elected to the governorship that fall on a pro-Union ticket, partly due to his stronger support than Tod of the anti-slavery direction that the Northern war effort was taking.
 Brough telegraphed Washington that he had a 100,000 vote margin over Vallandigham.
 President Lincoln wired Brough: "Glory to God in the Highest.
-Ohio has saved the Nation".
+Ohio has saved the Nation."

 1864 presidential campaign

 Recognizing the importance of the War Democrats, the Republican Party changed its name for the national ticket in the 1864 presidential election, held during the Civil War.
-The National Union Party nominated the "former" Republican and incumbent President, Lincoln, for President and former War Democrat Andrew Johnson for Vice President.
-As a result, many War Democrats could support Lincoln's Civil War policies while avoiding the "Republican" ticket.
+The National Union Party nominated for president the former Republican and incumbent president Lincoln and former War Democrat Andrew Johnson for vice president.
+As a result, many War Democrats could support Lincoln's Civil War policies while avoiding the Republican ticket.
 While a large number of Republican dissidents had maintained an entity separate from the National Union Party leading up to the 1864 election, they withdrew their ticket for fear that splitting the vote would allow the Copperhead Democrats and their "peace at all costs" ticket to possibly win the election.
 The National Union ticket won 42 of 54 available Senate seats and 149 of 193 available House of Representatives seats.